replikativ/replikativ/README.md

 `replikativ` is a replication system for convergent replicated data types ([CRDTs](http://hal.inria.fr/docs/00/55/55/88/PDF/techreport.pdf)).
 It is primarily designed to work as a decentralized database for web applications, but can be used to distribute any state durably between different peers with different runtimes (JVM, js; CLR planned).
 Instead of programming thin web-clients around a central server/cloud, you operate on your local data like a native application both on client- and (if you wish to) server-side.
 You can also view it in reverse as a cloud being expanded to all end-points.
 Commit whenever you want and access values whenever you want no matter if the remote peer (server) is *available* or not.
-You can imagine it as a `git` for data (expressed e.g. in [edn](https://github.com/edn-format/edn)) + automatic eventual consistent synchronization.
+You can imagine it as a `git` for data (expressed e.g. in [edn](https://github.com/edn-format/edn)) + automatic eventual consistent .
 The motivation is to share data openly and develop applications on shared well-defined data carrying over the immutable value semantics of [Clojure](http://clojure.org/).
 This allows not only to fork code, but much more importantly to fork the data of applications and extend it in unplanned ways.
 The tradeoff is that your application maybe has to support after-the-fact conflict resolution, which can be achieved fairly easily with strict relational data-models like [datascript](https://github.com/tonsky/datascript), but in some cases users will have to decide conflicts.

 A prototype application, with an example deployment, can be found here: [topiq](https://github.com/kordano/topiq).